how to deal with haters in life

 Having critics means you stand up for something, which is a good thing.
 While we can’t avoid them, we can learn how to deal with haters in our lives.

-Getting emotional just shows they have control and power over your existence.
+Getting emotional just shows them they have control and power over your existence.
 And no matter how you slice it, people who don’t want the best for you simply aren’t worth your time and energy.